-A second contractual agreement between Day One and both the RIDOC and the RI Department of Children, Youth, and Families provides that Day One will develop educational curricula for male and female inmates for compliance with PREA Standard 115.33, conduct presentations of adult and female education criteria at RIDOC intake facilities, develop and print PREA Informational Brochures for inmates, develop educational curriculum for RIDOC that is specific to law enforcement with emphases on training RISP, RIDOC Special Investigations Unit and the RIDOC Office of Inspectors for compliance with PREA Standard 115.34, conduct training that is specific to law enforcement to RISP, RIDOC Special Investigations Unit, and the RIDOC Office of Inspectors, and development of education curricula for RIDOC that is specific to prosecution with emphasis on a coordinated response to sexual abuse and sexual harassment that is compliant with PREA Standard 115.65.
+A second contractual agreement between Day One and both the RIDOC and the RI Department of Children, Youth, and Families provides that Day One will develop educational curricula for male and female inmates for compliance with PREA Standard 115.33, conduct presentations of adult and female education criteria at RIDOC intake facilities, develop and print PREA Informational Brochures for PREA Audit Report 21 inmates, develop educational curriculum for RIDOC that is specific to law enforcement with emphases on training RISP, RIDOC Special Investigations Unit and the RIDOC Office of Inspectors for compliance with PREA Standard 115.34, conduct training that is specific to law enforcement to RISP, RIDOC Special Investigations Unit, and the RIDOC Office of Inspectors, and development of education curricula for RIDOC that is specific to prosecution with emphasis on a coordinated response to sexual abuse and sexual harassment that is compliant with PREA Standard 115.65.
 The effective period of this contract is November 1, 2015 through June 20, 2017.

-During the tour, information for Day One had been posted for one day.
-A memo was provided to the auditor that was sent to all Correctional Staff about Day One and the services that would be available.
-This information was also to be read at the next 9 roll calls.
-Interviews with inmates found that they were not aware of Day One or the services available, but did notice that new information had been posted.
-However, no verbal notification of how to access Day One and the services available from Day One was provided to inmates.
+During the tour, information for Day One was not posted.
+Interviews with inmates found that they were not aware of Day One or the services available.
+When notified, the facility immediately located the information and posted this for inmate review.
+However, no verbal notification of access and services was provided to inmates.